 Frequently Asked Questions

 Please find below some of the most commonly asked questions relating to our medical reporting service.
-However, please don't hesitate to get in touch if you have any further queries.
+Nevertheless, please don't hesitate to get in touch should you have any further queries.

 SK Medical Practice has been established for over 20 years delivering the highest quality independent medical legal reports and rehabilitation services to Solicitors and their clients.